besttime-app/BestTime-Documentation/source/includes/_forecastliveendpoints.md

   The timezone of the venue.
 E.g. `America/Los Angeles`.
   &nbsp;
  - venue_info.**venue_dwell_time_min** `int`
-   Minimum usual visitor dwell time in minutes, or `null` when not available.
+   Minimum usual visitor dwell time in minutes, or `0` when not available.
   &nbsp;
  - venue_info.**venue_dwell_time_max** `int`
-   Maximum usual visitor dwell time in minutes, or `null` when not available.
+   Maximum usual visitor dwell time in minutes, or `0` when not available.
   &nbsp;
  - venue_info.**venue_dwell_time_avg** `int`
-   Average usual visitor dwell time in minutes, or `null` when not available.
+   Average usual visitor dwell time in minutes, or `0` when not available.
   &nbsp;